WyLyu/UPOsHam/README.md

 Installation
 ------------

 Clone/download the git repository and check the modules shown in [requirements.txt](https://github.com/WyLyu/UPOsHam/tree/master/requirements.txt) are installed using conda/pip.
+Specific problems can be imported as modules for use in further analysis.

 Usage
 -----